VictoriaRobles3/VictoriaRobles3/README.md

 - **Tools & Technologies:**
   - Git & GitHub for version control
-  - Visual Studio Code, Eclipse IDEA
+  - Visual Studio Code, Eclipse IDE
   - Basic knowledge of databases like MySQL
   - Familiar with Agile and Scrum methodologies